exercism/javascript/exercises/concept/factory-sensors/.docs/introduction.md

 dog.hasOwnProperty('introduce');            // => false
 ```

-As with any class in JavaScript, `Error` can be inherited from as well to create Custom errors.
+As with any class in JavaScript, subclasses can inherit from `Error` to create Custom errors.

 The `instanceof` syntax will check if the error caught is an instance of a particular subclass of `Error`.